There is a lot of controversy about whether or not teenagers should still be trick or treating.

 That being said, just because they aren’t going door-to-door, that doesn’t mean they still can’t celebrate and enjoy the holiday!
 There are plenty of Halloween activities for teens and tweens that your kids can still do to enjoy and celebrate Halloween.

-Trick or Treat Alternatives – 10 Halloween Activities for Teens and Tweens
+10 Halloween Activities for Teens and Tweens Beyond Trick-or-Treating

 This seems like an obvious alternative to trick or treating, but it is still one of many great Halloween activities for teens.
 Plan a fun-filled evening with games, Fall-themed food (definitely whip up a batch of Scarecrow Snack Mix for starters) and make an awesome Halloween-themed playlist!
 Don’t forget to include some oldies like Monster Mash, Thriller, and Ghostbusters.
 And most importantly, load up on the candy with a candy bar that the guests can fill themselves.